joelchrono12/joelchrono12.ml/_posts/2024-05-11-fix-activity-tracker-duplicates-miyoo-mini-plus.md

 So, I think this is pretty much it, I don't write as many tutorials since most of the time there are better ones out there and I would rather link to those, but I could not find any guidance on this problem, and I decided to write my own.
 I hope it is useful for you!

 [^1]: You should also change the filename of the savestates, and the save file itself, and the game cover if there is any.
+Quite a chore, maybe I'll make some script for that one day.

 This is day 43 of [#100DaysToOffload](https://100daystooffload.com) and post 11 of [#WeblogPoMo2024](https://weblog.anniegreens.lol/weblog-posting-month-2024).